-One of Japan’s most famous Kabuki theatres is located in Ginza.
+One of Japan’s most famous Kabuki theaters is located in Ginza.

 Sakura.
-The colour of cherry blossom.
+The color of cherry blossom.
 A lasting homage to ephemeral beauty.

 The 2020 Limited Edition

 Tsukishiro.
-The colour of the sky at dusk
+The color of the sky at dusk

 To celebrate the arrival of Lukia on the international stage, a special watch is offered in a

 limited edition of just 250.
-Its dial is the colour, Tsukishiro, of the blue-white evening sky that
+Its dial is the color, Tsukishiro, of the blue-white evening sky that

 frames the Ginza skyline as the moon is about to appear.
 It has 55 diamonds on the bezel and